germanbombteam/octos/README.md

 # octos
 the superb Operating System.

-_I said, you never know what is going to happen before you turn on your PC or virtual machine_ **lol**
+_I said, you never know what is going to happen before you turn on your PC or virtual machine._

+**lol**